mercari/mercari-engineering-ladder/en/MG4.md

 ## Teamwork
-**Addresses problems with solutions that consider concerns held by stakeholders of multiple teams, such as by encouraging engineers in their own team and others to have** constructive discussions.

 **Utilizes feedback to guide members of their own team and of other teams, encouraging those member’s growth.**

 **Fulfills accountability in development that impacts multiple teams or the goals of the product or the division**, and earns understanding and cooperation from those around them.
 **Always focuses on building** trust with people both inside and outside the company, and works to gather **other talented individuals.**

+**Seeks data-backed evidence through proofs of concept (POC), tests, and external research and** leads **fact-based** decision-making **in development that impacts multiple teams or the goals of the product or the division.**

 ### [Engineering Manager Skills]

-**Encourages members beyond their team to** value different opinions and diverse ideas; **mediates disagreements and finds an agreeable solution for each party.**

 **Mentors their team members in an open and respectful manner; goes beyond their team to improve onboarding for engineers.**

 Connects different members and projects across **their entire division** to solve issues.

+Considers necessary trade-offs between requirements, timelines, and technical approaches.

-## Ownership
+## Professionalism
 **Contributes to standardization of information-sharing processes, or uses them to document and share high-impact information that is used across multiple teams or projects.**
 **Examples: Proposing improvements, presenting at meetings, and creating tools, documents or guidelines for their division**

 **Investigates risks, coordinates with the relevant teams, and takes necessary measures.** Takes action to reduce risk and incidents, **such as increasing awareness of risk management across multiple teams.**

-**Investigates and discusses** ways to improve their team **and other teams, taking the lead to implement work/process improvements & best practices in projects involving multiple teams.**
+**Addresses problems with solutions that consider concerns held by stakeholders of multiple teams, such as by encouraging engineers in their own team and others to have** constructive discussions.

 ### [Engineering Manager Skills]